Latching and Unlatching During Breastfeeding: What’s Normal, What’s Not, and How to Help Your Baby Feed Better

 Calm Your Baby with Hand Expression

 If the newborn keeps unlatching and crying it is a good time to try hand expression and spoon feeding.
 Check out my blog on hand expression, here.
-This simple tool can help “reset” babies get their tongue forward and help them feel more settled before trying again.
+This simple tool can help “reset” babies to get their tongue forward and help them feel more settled before trying again.
 Place infant skin to skin, both of you take a deep breath and try again.

 In Boob School, we have an entire masterclass on hand expression and exactly how to master this skill so you can use it to support your milk supply and help with early breastfeeding challenges.